Germany and Argentina going out? Sutton's World Cup predictions

 Canada are a bit like the US in that they play front-foot football and are exciting to watch, but can find themselves being picked off by teams who are willing to wait for them to blow up.

+They might get some joy here though.
 Croatia are not exactly free-scoring and are not the team they were when they reached the final four years ago, but they will find a way to win this one.

 Sutton's prediction: 0-1